wenhai974/hpchain-sdk-nodejs/doc/SDK_CN.md

    异常       |     错误码   |   描述   |
 -----------  | ----------- | -------- |
 INVALID_CONTRACTADDRESS_ERROR|11037|invalid contract address
+CONTRACTADDRESS_NOT_CONTRACTACCOUNT_ERROR | 11038 | contractAddress is not a contract account
 NO_SUCH_TOKEN_ERROR|11030|no such token
 GET_TOKEN_INFO_ERROR|11066|fail to get token info SYSTEM_ERROR|20000|system error